jchacana-cdbcn/serverless-base/README.md

 -  `docker build -t codurance/serverless . ` First you need to build the image.

--  `docker run --rm -it --name codurance-serverless -v .:/home/svrless -p 8000:8000 codurance/serverless /bin/bash` This will start an interactive session.
+-  `docker run --rm -it --name codurance-serverless -v $(pwd):/home/svrless -p 8000:8000 -p 3000:3000 codurance/serverless /bin/bash` This will start an interactive session.

 ### Docker Compose example

+-  `docker-compose build ` Builds the image (or updates it if you've made changes to the image)
+-  `docker-compose up -d ` Starts the container in dettached mode
--  `docker-compose run serverless-framework /bin/bash ` This will build the image and start an interactive session.
+-  `docker exec -it serverless-image_serverless-framework_1 /bin/bash ` starts and interactive session